 It's up to you now.
+There are so many easy cartoon characters to draw.
 I guess you can walk alone and explore the techniques I gave to you to complete the drawings.
-Remember that cartoon style has two premises:
+Remember that cartoon face drawing has two premises:

 - Exaggerate the facial expressions.

-Once you managed to sketch the direction of the eyes and have chosen the proper chins, try to use your creativity to build how many faces you want.
-You can be sure that, if you practice at least 10 minutes per day of the techniques presented here, drawing cartoon faces will be as natural to you as breathing.
+Once you've managed to sketch the direction of the eyes and have chosen the proper chins, try to use your creativity to build however many faces you want.
+You can be sure that, if you practice at least ten minutes per day with the techniques presented here, drawing cartoon faces will be as natural to you as breathing.

 Let's summarize!
-To reinforce what I talked throughout the tutorial, let's remember the proper steps to draw cartoon faces:
+To reinforce what I said throughout the tutorial, let's remember the proper steps for how to draw a cartoon face:

-- Set the direction in which your character will be looking at and draw the guidelines;
+- Set the direction in which your character will be looking and draw the guidelines.

-- Draw the eye pupils (make them pointing to the nose, if you want a cute character).
-Don't forget the eyelashes;
+- Draw the eye pupils (make them point to the nose, if you want a cute character).
+Don't forget the eyelashes.

-- Search haircut styles in Google (or a magazine) and use it as a guide reference for your sketch;
+- Search haircut styles in Google (or a magazine) and use them as a reference for your sketch.

 Below is my version: